tethysplatform/tethys/docs/contribute/code.rst

 Deploying New Versions
 ======================

-This section describes the process of releasing new versions of the Tethys Platform.
-It includes steps for updating version numbers, preparing the documentation for a new version, and ensuring that all necessary components are properly built and deployed.
+Learn the process of releasing new versions of the Tethys Platform.
+This guide includes steps for updating version numbers, preparing the documentation for a new version, and ensuring that all necessary components are properly built and deployed.

 .. toctree::
    :maxdepth: 1